llee628/DOT-DynaSLAM/README.md

 ./build.sh
 ```
 - Download the 'yolov4.cfg' and 'yolov4.weights' from https://github.com/AlexeyAB/darknet#pre-trained-models and place them in the folder 'DOT-DynaSLAM/src/yolo'
+- The estimated keyframe trajectory is saved in /DOT-DynaSLAM under the name KeyFrameTrajectory.txt.

 ## RGB-D Example on TUM Dataset
 - Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it.